 A CD's life is called the CD's term.
-When you purchase a CD from Scottrade Bank, you can choose a term between 30 days and 5 years.
-The end of the CD's term is called the CD maturity date and, at the maturity date, you can choose to be paid the interest earned on your CD plus your initial deposit.
-To choose to receive the full payments on your CD, you will need to contact your local branch within 10 calendar days of the CD maturity date.
+If you purchased a CD from Scottrade Bank, you chose a term between 30 days and 10 years.
+The end of the CD's term is called the CD maturity date and, at the maturity date, your CD will experience final maturity.
 Scottrade Bank will send you an electronic notification 10 days before your CD reaches maturity.
 Funds from maturing CDs will be transferred to a corresponding Scottrade Bank deposit account in the owner’s name, transferred to an affiliated Scottrade brokerage account if possible, or sent by check to the owner’s address of record.

 Early Withdrawal* Penalty

-If you choose to withdraw from your CD agreement before the CD reaches maturity, an early withdrawal penalty is assessed to your account based on the following scale:
+If you choose to withdraw from your CD agreement before the CD reaches maturity, an early withdrawal penalty is assessed to your account based on the following:

 Early withdrawals are subject to penalties.
 Fees could reduce earnings.